ayrna/tutorial-scikit-learn/tutorialEn.md

 ```

 ![png](tutorialEn_files/tutorialEn_28_0.png)

 # Some samples with the `iris` dataset

-We are going to use a typical example in *machine learning*, the `iris` dataset.
+We are going to use a typical example in *machine learning* tutorials, the `iris` dataset.
 In this dataset, there are three classes to be predicted, which are three different species of the iris flower, in such a way that, for every flower, four measurements or input variables are extracted (petal and sepal length and width, in cm).
 The three species to be predicted are iris *setosa*, iris *virginica* and iris *versicolor*.

 ## Reading data